zengxiaofei/HapHiC/README.md

 The generated `scaffolds.refsort.agp` file can be directly used for [Juicebox curation](#juicebox) and for `haphic plot` [visualization](#visualization).
 Please note that this function will **NOT** alter your scaffolds, it only changes the way of presentation through overall ordering and orientation of the entire scaffolds.

-Here is an example of the tetraploid sugarcane Np-X assembly:
+Here is an example of the autotetraploid sugarcane Np-X assembly:

 ![](./images/refsort_example.png)